lyssphacker/ideas/computing-is-in-real-trouble.md

 There are 2 terms here.
 Complications, sometimes called accidental complexity, people trying to make it look better.
 Actually a lot of complications we put into code is not really that accidental, it comes from bad process.
 Complexity is some intrinsic measure of what the meaning of the code is.
 It is really hard to define ...
 We would like complications to be very close to the intrinsic complexity, and what we've got where the amount of complications can be hunderd, maybe thousands of times more.

 #### Alan Kay, [Enourmous amount of noise and artifacts from the middle](http://www.youtube.com/watch?v=YyIQKBzIuBY&t=31m30s)
 If we are going to take all of the people in our field and look at the super bright there are more than they were 40-50 years ago, but the relative number is much worse because the total number increased tremendeously and the absolute number of super bright has not increased commensurately.
 So there is enormous amount of noise from the middle today in the field.

+#### Tommi Mikkonen and Antero Taivalsaari, [Web Applications – Spaghetti Code for the 21st Century](http://www.lively-kernel.org/repository/lively-kernel/trunk/doc/papers/SERA2008/SERA2008-Spaghetti-FINAL.pdf)
+The software industry is currently in the middle of a paradigm shift.
+Applications are increasingly written for the World Wide Web.
+Unfortunately, the technologies used for web application development today violate well-known software engineering principles, and they have reintroduced problems that had already been eliminated years ago in the aftermath of the “spaghetti code wars” of the 1970s.
+In this paper, we investigate web application development from the viewpoint of software engineering principles.
+We argue that current web technologies are inadequate in supporting many of these principles, but also that there is no fundamental reason for web applications to be any worse than conventional applications in any of these areas.
+Rather, the current inadequacies are an accidental consequence of the poor conceptual and technological foundation of the web development technologies today.